aave/aip/content/aips/EACB2C901249-AIP-SEBA-BANK-WHITELISTER-ON-AAVE-ARC.md

 ## Simple Summary

-SEBA asks the Aave Governance community to approve the appointment, adoption, and authorization of SEBA Bank , a regulated Swiss Bank, as a “whitelister” on the Aave Arc market.
+SEBA asks the Aave Governance community to approve the appointment, adoption, and authorization of SEBA, a regulated Swiss Bank, as a “whitelister” on the Aave Arc market.

 ## Abstract